 Stage 2: Streaming BCVs to tape

 At this stage, the dedicated backup server becomes relevant.
 This backup server shares both switches with the database server.
-The tape devices (one or multiple drives) are connected to the backup server by an HBA, a switch and a Network Storage Router (NSR) that converts the data stream from SCSI to Fibre Channel.

 Note: When the backup to tape is completed, the Vsnaps will automatically be removed from the disk group.